Laravel Application Configuration

 Table of Contents

-1. Configuring the Basic in Laravel Project
+1. Configuring the Basics in a Laravel Project

 2. Configuring the Environment